Loading...

 | Starting price (March 2026) | $19/mo | $7.50/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from VidIQ's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from VidIQ's website.

 I ran TubeAnalytics and [VidIQ](https://vidiq.com/mikeholp) simultaneously on the same channel for 30 days.
 VidIQ's keyword research consistently surfaced terms with real search demand — I used it to optimize metadata on three videos and saw measurable CTR improvement in search-sourced traffic.
 That pre-upload research workflow is genuinely useful for discoverability.
 The gap appeared in revenue data.
 [VidIQ](https://vidiq.com/mikeholp)'s estimated earnings for my finance-adjacent content were 40–60% below my actual YouTube Studio RPM for the same period.
 VidIQ uses industry-average CPM rates — a reasonable proxy that fails completely in high-CPM niches where actual rates deviate significantly from category averages.
 Finance content often earns $15–$25 CPM in US markets; VidIQ's estimates consistently landed in the $5–$8 range, making them unsuitable for financial planning.
 For retention curves beyond surface-level averages, [VidIQ](https://vidiq.com/mikeholp) provides nothing at the per-timestamp level.
 TubeAnalytics showed the exact timestamps where viewers dropped off, which revealed that 38% of my audience was leaving at the 1:45 mark across consecutive videos — a structural hook problem I was able to diagnose and fix before the next upload.
 Restructuring my intro to deliver the value promise 30 seconds earlier produced measurable watch time improvement on the following three videos.
 That specific pattern was invisible in VidIQ and only surfaced through TubeAnalytics' per-video retention data.